XSCE/xsce/docs/XSCE-Platforms.md

 #### Other Recent Intel Computers

 A number of users have successfully deployed XSCE on late model desktop and laptop computers.

+## Disk Partitioning

+For large disks we recommend the following partitions:

+* Use standard partitioning, not LVM.
+* /boot - 500M
+* swap - 2G
+* / - 50G
+* /library - the remainder

+For smaller disks and sd cards we recommend not creating a separate /library partition and reducing or eliminating swap.

+Please note that installers for Fedora often put the remaining disk space into /home.
+You will need to remove this partition and create /library.
+This can be done through the graphical installer that comes with Fedora.

 ## Network Adapters